 New Upper Construction

-Just to put it out there, you are not going to put in a pair of the 2024 F50 and feel the same synthetic uppers of the 2010s.
+Just to put it out there, you are not going to put in a pair of the 2026 F50 and feel the same synthetic uppers of the 2010s.
 The new Fibertouch upper is geared towards a mesh material with strategic cage and coating reinforcement.
 It somehow falls in between the X Crazyfast+ and the X Crazyfast Elite in terms of thinness, and pliability I think falls between the X Ghosted and the X Speedflow.
 In fact, I think the X Speedflow is what comes to mind especially when you talk about the shape.
-Breaking them down is no issue and warming them up to your feet should work in no time.
-The midfoot definitely has some structure that will make the F50 a very responsive boot.
+Breaking them down and overall pliability, however, depends I think on the colourway.
+Some have no issue warming up to your feet no time, while some might need a bit of a moment to do so.
+With that said, as a synthetic upper, Fibertouch will not give that much of a stretch and you’ll definitely still feel its structured nature that will make the F50 a very responsive boot.

 You have different closure options for the F50.
 One is the tongued version, and the other two are a laceless and a collared laced one-piece upper.
 Interestingly though, the tongued version isn’t the traditional floating one.
 It reminds me of the Tiempo Legend 8 Quadfit system because of how the sides are attached to the sole, forming a tunnel.
 The tongue is not attached to the upper, so we can say it’s an interesting take on combining a tongue and one-piece upper construction.
 Despite having additional layer of material, the touch on the ball is still raw and direct because the tongue is made of a thin premium material.
 To my mind, it’s not intended to be a compression midfoot band.
 It has a certain give and simply functions as a tongue with a unique setup.
 There’s also that gritty Sprintweb texturing on the upper that does increase the friction points and prevent the ball from slicking away from your touch.